z0rc/dotfiles/README.md

 In case of missing python or ruby, they can be installed via pyenv and rbenv after the deployment.

+## Zero home presence

+It's possible to install dotfiles without creating `~/.zshenv` symlink.
+In order to do so, there should be an environment variable `ZDOTDIR` set to `<installation dir>/zsh`, e.g. `$HOME/.local/dotfiles/zsh`.
+This variable should be set super early in login process, before zsh starts sourcing user's `.zshenv`.
+Possible option is to add `export ZDOTDIR=$HOME/.local/dotfiles/zsh` into `/etc/zsh/zshenv`.
+Or you can do it with PAM env module.

 ## Vim